wudbug/RoboND-Rover-Project/README.md

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I modified the perception step to transform the perspective of the input image.
+I then ran this image through a set of colour thresholds to detect navigable terrain, obstacles and rock samples.
+Once I'd identified this data, I updated the vision map.
+The detected navigable terrain, obstacles and rocks are converted to rover centric coordinates and then into world space.
+I then check the pitch and roll angles of the rover.
+I do this to improve the fidelity of the final results.
+If the roll and pitch angles are within the range I update the world map with the navigable terrain, obstacles and rock data.
+To autonomously drive the rover the navigable pixel are converted to polar goordinates and provided to the rover state class.

+To improve this project I could alter the perspective transform function to account for the pitch and roll of the rover instead just bypassing when the angles are too high.

+I could also modify the steering angle to drive towards the detected rocks and use the distance to control the throttle.
+This would allow the rover to collect the rocks.

+Settings: 1280 x 800 Fantastic 20-35 fps

 ![alt text][image3]